kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 # Journey to Eiselcross

+<span class="dropcap">Kragor jolts awake.
+For the</span> moment, he is entombed in silent, crushing blue ice.
+His heart beats sluggishly, almost still.
+His limbs are heavy, unresponsive, locked in glacial stasis he cannot break.
+He senses immense weight, groaning sighs of unimaginable pressure, almost imperceptible cracking echoing through the endless blue tomb.

+Then, he gasps, back in the Remorhaz’s cabin, the phantom cold clinging to him.
+His hands feel… gritty.
+Confused, his mind thick with the memory of ice, he raises them into the faint moonlight.
+Dirt.
+Dark, loamy earth is packed beneath his fingernails.

+Where did this come from?
+He swings his legs out of the bunk, scanning the cramped space.
+His bunk is as he left it; nothing is disturbed.
+Still bewildered, he settles back and begins a slow ritual to attune himself to the presence of magic, desperate for an explanation.
+Extending his arcane senses, he scans the cabin.
+Enchanted auras bloom nearby: the dagger Doctor Pepe carries… but also something else he does no recognize.
+Further away, Ingrid’s lycanthropy-suppressing amulet.
+He checks his bunk, his gear, himself.
+Nothing.
+No trace of sorcery explains the vivid nightmare or the impossible dirt.
+He stares at his hands, the earthy grit a stubborn, unsettling riddle.

-<span class="dropcap">Dawn breaks on the fourth</span> day of the adventurer’s journey across the Frigid Depths.
+Dawn breaks on the fourth day of the adventurer’s journey across the Frigid Depths.
 A thick fog stretches endlessly before the Remorhaz, reducing the world to a spectral canvas of grays and whites.
 Visibility collapses to a mere fifty feet, transforming the sea into a claustrophobic realm where sound becomes more reliable than sight.

 Chef Ingrid prepares a feast of gratitude.
 Massive platters of smoked fish, hearty breads, and steaming porridge cover the galley table, a culinary apology wrapped in steam and seasoning.